Dotnet to Fidelity Concurrency

 Core Libraries in the Fidelity Framework

-The Fidelity Framework includes several key libraries for concurrency, which we’ll explore in a logical order:
+Our Fidelity framework includes several key libraries for concurrency, which we’ll explore in a logical order:

-- Frosty: Advanced async library that replaces .NET’s Task
+3. Frosty: Async library that replaces .NET’s Task

 CCS Intrinsics: Automatic Static Resolution

-CCS, drawing on principles from the elegant fsil library for automatic inlining of Clef select functions within .NET, provides native static resolution of functions and types as compiler intrinsics:
+Our CCS draws on principles from the fsil library for automatic inlining of select functions within .NET, and is designed to provide native static resolution of functions and types as compiler intrinsics:

 // Regular Clef function that CCS automatically optimizes